Hot day? Grab your swimming costumes and hit one of Singapore's fantastic free water play areas!

 This wildlife-themed rooftop water playground at Tampines 1 has plenty of slides, pools and fountains for the kids to splash about in.
 Little ones will be enthralled by the animal-shaped topiaries and the arctic-themed play areas that come complete with polar bear and seal slides.
 Another reason to love it: there’s a shaded area to escape the heat for a bit.

-It may not be as fancy as the other wet playgrounds, but this one at Northpoint City earns points for the water slides.
+It may not be as fancy as the other water playgrounds, but this outdoor water play area at Northpoint City earns points for the water slides.
 The aquatic-themed playground also boasts a wet dunking machine (AKA splash bucket), water jets, and fountains that’ll keep the little ones entertained for hours.
 Shower facilities are located nearby, so everyone can freshen up after a splashing good time here.
 Psst… parents, there are seating areas for you, in case you’re all tired out and just want to sit back and watch!

-Some distance away from Admiralty Park (it’s at least 10 to 15 minutes by transport, we reckon) is this free water play for kids!
+Some distance away from Admiralty Park (it’s at least 10 to 15 minutes by transport, we reckon) is this free water playground for kids in Sembawang!
 Here you’ll find water jets, guns, sprays, and even a splashing bucket.
 There’s also a sea serpent spitting out water too!
 Start your water play by pressing the red button on the pole.
-Again, this is another small water play area, but kids will still have loads of fun.
+Again, this is another small outdoor water play area, but kids will still have loads of fun.
 Enjoy the splash!

 For some more gentle fun in the water, head to Marina Barrage, with its huge wading area that kids can’t get enough of.
 The water is very shallow (perfect for tiny tots), and you don’t have to worry about getting soaked by a water cannon here, but there are plenty of water jets that fearless kids will have fun running through.
 Don’t forget to look up and admire the kites being flown from the nearby Green Roof!

-Where: Marina Barrage, 8 Marina Gardens Drive, Singapore 018951; Set entry times (20 people max) – on a first-come, first-served basis.
-Check out the timings here.
+Where: Marina Barrage, 8 Marina Gardens Drive, Singapore 018951; Set entry times (20 people max) – on a first-come, first-served basis

 Although this park is usually known for kayaking and dragon boating, there’s also a splashy water play area with a mini river and water mill at the Family Bay, complete with a bioswale rain garden.
 Kids can also try out fishing – word on the street is that there’s lots of large fish, including snakeheads and tilapias swimming in the waters.